RoshniRanaDS27/Matplotlib_PymaceuticalsData_Visualization/README.md

 3. Creation of bar charts and pie charts.

-4. Calculation for quartiles, find outliers, and creating a box plot.
+4. Calculation for quartiles, find outliers, and creation of a box plot.

 5. Creation for a line plot and a scatter plot.